mcanchola1/Project-1/README.md

 including movie showings, customer transactions, concessions, employee shifts, and loyalty programs.
 This database allows managers to gain insights into sales, customer behavior, and employee performance.

+## Data Model:

+Explanation of the Data Model:

+Our model is based on the structure of a movie theater.
+The entity movies holds all of the movies that are played at our theater.
+It organizes many aspects of the movie like the title, genre, and duration.
+There are many reviews made by customers, connecting reviews to movies in a one to many relationship.
+The entity reviews holds the rating and description from the customer.

+Since each customer can make many reviews, there is another one to many relationship from customers to reviews.
+The customers entity holds each customer’s name, contact information, and birth date.
+The customers can also choose to opt in for a loyalty program, connected by a one to many relationship since each loyalty program belongs to one customer.
+This holds their points balance and tier for different rewards at our theater.

+The movies entity is also connected to auditoriums through a many to many relationship with showtimes in between.
+Showtimes identifies the start and end time, along with which movie is in which auditorium.
+The auditoriums entity holds its ID along with the capacity and sound system.
+Each movie can have many showtimes, along with each auditorium having many showtimes.

+The tickets entity holds the seat number, price, purchase date, and multiple foreign keys.
+The entity is connected to showtimes to assign each showtime to a specific ticket.
+Tickets also connects to transactions in a one to many relationship since many tickets can be purchased in each transaction.
+Many concessions can also be in each transaction, connecting concessions in a one to many relationship.
+Concessions holds the item, price, and stock of each food item.

+Transactions are processed by an employee, connecting in a one to many relationship.
+The entity employees holds their name, role, and salary.
+Each employee can work different shifts, shown in a one to many relationship.
+Shifts holds the start and end time, date, and which employee works it.

 ## **Database Structure**

 ### **Main Tables:**